kallaway/100-days-of-code/log.md

 **Today's Progress**: I completed 1 chapter from JS book

 **Thoughts**: I learned how to declare functions.
 How does a endless function loop break a program code.

+## Day 31: 08 February, 2018

+**Today's Progress**: I completed 1 chapter from JS book

+**Thoughts**: I learned on how to pass data to functions in form of parameters and arguments.